The art and science of Beautiful Eyes

 Dr. Akshay G. Nair

 Oculoplastic Surgery is plastic surgery but focussed on the area around the eye.
 An oculoplastic surgeon is an ophthalmologist who has received training in this highly specialised branch.
 Dr. Akshay Nair, in one such internationally recognised oculoplastic surgeon, author and speaker.
-He has nearly a 100 peer-reviewed scientific publications in medical literature.
+He has over 100 peer-reviewed scientific publications in medical literature.
 Additionally he has co-authored 15 chapters in text books.
 Dr. Nair believes in evidence based medicine and using his sound training in oculoplastic surgery, his keen sense of aesthetics and sharp skills, he has been able to deliver optimal outcomes in thousands of happy and satisfied patients from different parts of the world.
 Dr Nair has been associated with the field of oculoplastics for over a decade and his surgical skills and clinical judgment are valued and thus sought by an expansive clientele from many countries.

 Why Choose An Oculoplastic Surgeon?